 - Pour the liquid, sugar, cornstarch, lemon juice, and salt into a 2-quart saucepan and set over medium heat.
 Whisk constantly over the heat until the mixture is boiling and has thickened.
 This will take a few minutes, so be patient.
 You'll know the mixture is thickening when globs suddenly appear in the mixture.

 - Remove from the heat and whisk in the almond extract and butter until smooth and well blended.
 Gently fold in the drained cherries with a flexible spatula, then set aside to cool.

-- Roll the chilled pastry on a lightly floured surface until it's about 1/8 inch thick.
+- Roll the chilled pastry on a lightly floured surface until it's about ⅛ inch thick.
 Use it to line a 9-inch metal pie plate, then trim off the excess pastry with a knife.
-Gently spread the cooled cherry filling in the pie.
+Gently spread the cooled cherry filling in the pastry.

-- Wad up the remaining pastry and re-roll it to about 1/8 inch thick.
+- Wad up the remaining pastry and re-roll it to about ⅛ inch thick.
 Cut into strips, using a ruler for straight lines.
-Lay several of the strips horizontally across the pie, then weave the remaining strips under and over the other ones to create a lattice top.
+Lay several of the strips horizontally across the top, then weave the remaining strips under and over the other ones to create a lattice top.
 Cut off the excess pastry, crimp the crust, and brush the pastry with beaten egg.
-Sprinkle the top of the pie liberally with demerara sugar if desired.
+Sprinkle liberally with demerara sugar if desired.

 - Bake at 400 F for 20 minutes, then reduce the heat to 375 F and bake for another 20 minutes.
 The crust should brown beautifully and the filling should bubble gently.

 - Remove the pie from the oven and let it cool for 3-4 hours on a wire cooling rack to allow the filling to cool and set.
 Cutting it too soon will make the filling runny.